burrowers/garble/README.md

 ### Tiny Mode

-When the `-tiny` flag is passed, unneeded information from is stripped from the resulting Go binary.
+When the `-tiny` flag is passed, extra information is stripped from the resulting Go binary.
 This includes line numbers, filenames, and code in the runtime the prints panics, fatal errors, and trace/debug info.
 All in all this can make binaries 6-10% smaller in our testing.

 Note: if `-tiny` is passed, no panics, fatal errors will ever be printed, but they can